na-na-hi/renget/archive/d6rdp.md

 Much of the nation’s economy is tourism based, receiving many visitors every year who flock to the site of the world’s creation.
 The three core tenets of the state’s government is good morals, excellent conduct, and superb beauty.

+###Blessed
-Blessed: The blessed of Sora are extremely rare, being less in number than all other Blessed of their respective demigods.
+The blessed of Sora are extremely rare, being less in number than all other Blessed of their respective demigods.
 There are always thirteen in existence at once, with each fulfilling the function as a prime minister of one of the thirteen states.

 Every year, one among them is also elected as the high priest of the Yagoo cult for one year.
 Those blessed by Sora have their physical features shift into a perfect form, becoming beautiful beyond possibility.
 Almost all of Sora’s Blessed are women for unknown reasons.

+###Leader Description
-Leader Description: Tokino Sora is the first, and mightiest, of Yagoo’s children.
+Tokino Sora is the first, and mightiest, of Yagoo’s children.
 She also claims to have met him, the only one to do so, and also claims to have helped create humanity by selecting among the many templates that Yagoo offered her thirteen designs that would go on to form the basis of humanity.

  She formed the first state, wrote the first constitution for which all other states have taken inspiration from in some form, and convinced Yagoo to make other children, starting with her sister Roboco in the year 13.
 Despite all Yagoo has done to the world, Sora preaches forgiveness and worship of him, saying it is all in his grand design.
 She champions proper moral conduct and idol-like behavior, which she says pleases Yagoo, and forms the basis of her society with her people trying to emulate her and her decisions.

 It is through her influence and behavior that the cult of Yagoo thrives in her state and almost entirely in her state alone.
 Among her sisters she is highly respected and regarded for her righteous behavior and kindly nature, and has helped to solve many disputes.
 However, it is she alone who continues to be blindly obedient to Yagoo, much to the others chagrin and her countries delight.

+###Leader Powers
-Leader Powers: Sora is the mightiest of all the demigods.
+Sora is the mightiest of all the demigods.
 Her powers are near limitless.
 Flight, strength, speed, magic, nearly everything one can consider is at her disposal.
 Much like Superman, the only true limit is her moral character.
 While perfectly happy to defend her people, she shirks at the possibility of violence against another of her kind, and has in the past been reluctant to punish incursions or abuses by another of her siblings against her lands.

 Nevertheless, her reputation is such that such incidents rarely happen, especially in this modern age of technology where word gets around fast.